 - Combine all the ingredients together in a small bowl and mix well.

-- Add the salt and sugar to the water and stir until dissolved then add the 1 tbsp of the rub.
+- Add the salt and sugar to the water and stir until dissolved then add the 1 tablespoon of the rub.
 Cover the the remaining rub and set aside until later.

 - Pour over the pork, cover or seal the bag and leave in the brine solution for at least 8 hours or unto 24 hours.